Configure tickets (Booking + Check-in events)

 Add ticket types, capacities, sale windows, and optional booking-time forms for bookable Activities.

-The current v2 Activity editor focuses on ticket types, capacity, sale windows, and the optional Booking Form.
-Waitlist and host management are not part of the normal setup flow you should rely on for standard event configuration.
+The Activity editor focuses on ticket types, capacity, sale windows, and the optional booking form.
+Waitlist and host management are not part of the standard setup.

 Open Tickets inside Slots